Trenz-Electronic/TE063X-Reference-Designs/README.txt

 * Without Git
-Go to the download page https://github.com/Trenz-Electronic/TE063X-Reference-Designs/downloads Download TE063X-Reference-Designs.zip at the bottom of the page.
+Go to the download page https://github.com/Trenz-Electronic/TE063X-Reference-Designs/downloads Download project zip archive at the bottom of the page.
-Unzip projects
+Unzip project
-Open TE063X-Reference-Designs/reference-TE0630/system.xmp in Xilinx EDK
+Open project in Xilinx EDK or Xilinx ISE

 * Using Git
 Run Git Bash